hrbrmstr/ropendata/README.md

 Tools are provided to assist in querying for available data sets and downloading any data set authorized to a registered account.

+## More Info

+You will need to request a free account on Open Data (do that by going to an individual study and use the link there to request an account) and then navigate to the “Open Data API” link there to create both an organizational key and a user key.
+You can only use **user keys** with the Open Data API and you will receive error messages indicating so if you try to use an organizational key.

 ## What’s Inside The Tin

 The following functions are implemented: